OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 For each objective, you must:

 -  Set minimum and maximum values it can take.
-If a configuration does not respect these values, this configuration won’t be considered.
+If a configuration does not respect these values, this configuration won't be considered.
        You also can set minimum and maximum equals to “-“ : it will then

 -  Define whether objective should be minimized or maximized.